-During our trek to the Upper Dolpo in October of 2017, I met with the school coordinator, Pema Gojor Gurung.
-He is a highly educated person of great integrity who has returned home to help the children of his village.
+I first met the school coordinator, Pema Gojor Gurung during our trek to the Upper Dolpo in October of 2017.
+He is a highly educated person of great integrity who returned home to help the children of his village.

 Pema was born to a peasant family in Karang.
-His parents separated when he was six years old and he moved to Tibet where he was educated for six years at the Jangchup Gephel Monastery.
-When he was fourteen he returned to Karang to assist his father and sister with grazing animals and growing crops.
-He also worked as a porter transporting wood from the forests at lower elevation near Phoksundo Lake.
-At age eighteen he was admitted to Serajey Monastic University to study advanced Buddhist philosophy, Tibetan language and literature.
+His parents separated when he was six and he moved to Tibet where he was educated for six years at the Jangchup Gephel Monastery.
+When he was fourteen he returned to Karang to assist his father and sister with their animals and their crops, and to work as a porter transporting wood from lower elevation forests near Phoksundo Lake.
+At age eighteen he began studies of advanced Buddhist philosophy, Tibetan language and literature at Serajey Monastic University.
 He has published more than fifty articles in journals, magazines and newspapers and he published his first book in 2014.

 He was asked to assume responsibility as the school coordinator for Karang School in 2017 and continues there today.

-The funding situation in 2017 was very desperate but through donations from a variety of sources, (including Altitude Project) the school was able to continue.
+The funding situation in 2017 was desperate but, with donations cobbled together from a variety of sources, (including Altitude Project), the school managed to continue.
 Going forward, Altitude Project will be the primary sponsor for this school.